scale-it/algo-builder/packages/algob/README.md

 ## Usage

-`algob` can be included as a library by importing `internal/lib/lib.ts` or can be run from command line as described in the project [README](https://github.com/scale-it/algo-builder/blob/master/README.md) file.
+`algob` can be included as a library using `yarn add @algo-builder/algob` and then import it using `import * from '@algo-builder/algob'` or can be run from command line as described in the project [README](https://github.com/scale-it/algo-builder/blob/master/README.md) file.

 ### Command line usage